Allocation Scheme 2022

 R - Reasonable Preference

-In order to achieve the aims and priorities (Page 3) a greater number of properties per applicant will go to Band C; the intention being to encourage applicants into this band.
+In order to achieve the aims and priorities (above) a greater number of properties per applicant will go to Band C; the intention being to encourage applicants into this band.
 Applicants in Band M are likely to need housing based on a medical requirement.
 The Council will work with its housing providers to match adapted properties to applicants with a specific need for this type of housing.

 18. Band C - Community Contribution and Homelessness Prevention

 This band is for those applicants who have a housing need (see section 10) and in addition entry into this band requires either a community contribution which is defined below, or the applicant is owed a duty under S.195(2) of the Housing Act 1996.

 Any applicant to whom a Relief Duty is owed under S.189B; a main housing duty under S.193(2) or S.193C(4) has been accepted under the Housing Act 1996 or; is confirmed as a rough sleeper, will be placed in Band H – Homeless applicants, regardless of if they meet the following community contribution criteria.

 Community contribution is defined by, but not limited to, the following criteria:

 - Persons who are members of the Armed Forces or their families (see paragraph 18.6)

 - Persons undertaking voluntary work